 The WVU General Education Foundations curriculum (GEF) includes eight areas (F1-F8).
 F1 (Composition and Rhetoric), F2 (Science & Technology), and F3 (Mathematics & Quantitative Skills) are specified above.
 These 3 Areas will be fulfilled by General Education requirements at Southern Maryland, and GEF 7 by SM 375 at WVU.
 Students must also complete 3 credit hours from each of the GEF Areas 4 through 6, and are encouraged to study the provided GEF chart to select electives that satisfy these requirements.
 By using the suggested plan of study above, students are able to fulfill this requirement prior to graduation from Southern Maryland.
 Students not completing this requirement at CSM will need to utilize ELECTIVE credit at WVU to do so.

+Students transferring to West Virginia University with an Associate of Arts or Associate of Science degree will have satisfied the General Education Foundation requirements at WVU.

 Students who have questions about the application and admission into their intended program, GEF requirements, GEF Focus courses, minors, or any other issue relating to academics at West Virginia University should contact the Office of Undergraduate Education at WVU.